 Holm made her Broadway debut in 1938, and continued to make appearances on the Broadway stage off and on through 1991.
 Her most significant roles were as Ado Annie in the original 1943 production of Oklahoma! and as Evalina in the following year’s Bloomer Girl.
 She was later one of the replacements for both Gertrude Lawrence and Angela Lansbury in the original runs of The King and I and Mame, respectively.

-We had two films release this past weekend with the potential for Oscar nominations.
+We had four films release this past weekend with the potential for Oscar nominations.

 Every week, we’ll take a look back in 5-year intervals at the box office past to explore how Oscar’s nominees were doing at the box office each weekend historically.
 All data is collected from Box Office Mojo.
 The first section under each year is the positioning of all Oscar nominees during that weekend at the box office (as well as a section looking at the inflation-adjusted numbers).
 The third section is an alphabetical list of those films and the categories in which they were nominated.
 And to start each week off, we’ll be looking at the films releasing over the weekend that have the best chance of getting Oscar nominations and specifying the categories where we think they have the best shots at this stage of the game.
 If you have any suggestions for more data you’d like to see, please let us know.

-Oscar Potential: Original Score, Film Editing, Cinematography, Production Design, Costume Design, Makeup & Hairstyling, Sound Mixing, Sound Editing, Visual Effects.
+Oscar Potential: Original Score, Production Design, Costume Design, Makeup & Hairstyling, Sound Mixing, Sound Editing.

 Oscar Potential: Animated Feature.